bitprj/curriculum/Data-Structures-and-Algos-Topic/labs/Lab3_File_System/Cards/2-checkpoint.md

 # instruction

-Submit the all code you have completed thus far, including your `Graph` class.
-By now, your code should be able to read in the input files and the `Graph` class should be able to handle:
+Submit all code you have completed thus far, including your `Graph` class.
+By now, your code should be able to read in the input files.
+The `Graph` class should be able to handle the following:

 * Storing and adding edges
 * Storing values (folder/file names) of each node in the graph